 The answer is yes!
 Fish should really only be marinated in the fridge (for food safety reasons), not at room temperature.

-The flavor of the fish will be altered by marinating it, especially if it is marinated for more than 8 hours.
+The flavor of the fish will be altered by marinating it too long, especially if it is marinated for more than 8 hours.

 How Long Can Marinated Fish Stay in the Fridge?

 Do not leave seafood in a marinade for too long.
 A 24-hour period is already enough to keep it marinated in the fridge.
 Because they are typically smaller in size as well as thinner when compared to marinated meat, they are often marinated easily.

 Grilling or pan-frying fish fillets or any other type of seafood for a big group or party consider marinating it beforehand.
 Marinating seafood is an excellent way to enhance its flavor and keep it moist and tender, whether you’re cooking over high heat or using another method.

 A high-quality marinade not only adds a delicious taste to your seafood, but it also helps to maintain its texture.
 The moisture in the marinade creates a protective layer around the seafood, preventing it from drying (just like marinade and chicken) out during the cooking process.
 Additionally, the oil coating in the marinade makes it less likely for your seafood to stick to the grill or pan.